About the MMU

 • Developing missing-person response guidelines.

-The Unit is led by a Unit Chief who is responsible for stakeholder collaboration, ongoing policy development and overall performance of the unit.
+The Unit is led by a unit chief who is responsible for stakeholder collaboration, ongoing policy development and overall performance of the unit.

-• Program Analysts develop the collection and analysis of performance data;
+• Program analysts develop the collection and analysis of performance data.

-• Victim Specialists to help coordinate services with the families of victims.
+• Victim specialists to help coordinate services with the families of victims.

-Administrative Milestones Achieved by the MMU in 2022
+Milestones Achieved by the MMU in 2023

 MMU's Capabilities

-• GPR provides imagery of what lies underground, which may be used to assist with finding evidence, human remains, etc.
+• Purchasing and providing training on how to use ground-penetrating radar and underwater camera/sonar and robotic arm.
+Ground penetrating radar provides imagery of what lies underground, which may be used to assist with finding evidence, human remains, etc.

-• Working with families to explain the complicated legal process that occurs as a case develops into a prosecutable case for submission to the Tribal and Federal courts.
-This provides families and next of kin a better understanding of why case information cannot always be shared while an active case is developing.
+• Working with families to explain the complicated legal process that occurs as a case develops into a prosecutable case for submission to the Tribal and federal courts.
+This provides families and next of kin with a better understanding of why case information cannot always be shared while an active case is developing.

 • Bringing humanity to the cases by helping investigators understand what families need throughout the process.

-• Communicating to families that the ultimate, goal of all the parties is to hold offenders accountable to bring justice and closure for a family.
+• Communicating to families that the ultimate goal of all the parties is to hold offenders accountable to bring justice and closure for a family.

 Additional Information